btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 43 20180226 =

+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/bulk-cloner/">Bulk Cloner</a> creates clones of existing blogs on the network.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/change-the-name-of-a-blog/">Change the name of a blog</a>
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/faking-a-shortcode-to-broadcast-an-item/">Faking a shortcode to broadcast an item</a>
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/modify-the-hreflang-links/">Modify the hreflang links</a>
+* Code: SDK update.

 = 42.4 20180129 =